Skip to content

 Three-time series champion Cale Yarborough won a record four Father’s Day races.
 1988 champion Bill Elliott has three Father’s Day wins, which is the second-most.

-Michigan has held 30 Father’s Day races.
-Pocono has also held eight races, Riverside has held three and Sonoma Raceway has held two.
+Michigan has held 31 Father’s Day races.
+Pocono has also held eight races, Riverside has held three, Sonoma Raceway has held two, and Iowa and Nashville have each hosted one.ย

 YEARDRIVERTRACK